 Incentives are available from 1 July 2017 to 30 June 2019.
 The Trial will be capped at 3,800 participants over each financial year of the Trial.

-Information Sessisons for service providers and growers are currently being held in selected locations across Australia.
-Information on locations and how to register is available.
+Information Sessions for service providers and growers have been held in selected locations across Australia.

 Information for employers

 If you are a grower in the horticultural industry who needs workers on a short term basis during peak times, you can access the Trial from 1 July 2017 to help meet your needs.

 The Trial is being managed by jobactive, Transition to Work and Disability Employment Services providers.

 They will work closely with you to ensure they know what you need and that you get the right person who is willing to work and understands the job to be done.

 Contact your nearest employment services provider to discuss your labour needs.
 Employment services providers are located across Australia, and their contact details are available on the Service Providers page of the jobactive website.